joelyoshiya/Payway-User-Points-API/README.md

-# Fetch Rewards Coding Exercise - Backend Software Engineering
+# PayWay - User Points API

 My solution is the following: